hashed-io/hashed-substrate/pallets/fund-admin/README.md

 - `MaxExpendituresPerProject`: Maximun number of budget expenditures that can be created for a project.

-- `MaxProjectsPerBuilder`: Maximun number of projects that can be assigned to a builder.

 - `MaxProjectsPerInvestor`: Maximun number of projects that can be assigned to an investor.

-- `MaxProjectsPerIssuer`: Maximun number of projects that can be assigned to an issuer.

-- `MaxProjectsPerRegionalCenter`: Maximun number of projects that can be assigned to a regional center.

 - `MaxBanksPerProject`: Maximun number of banks that can be assigned to a project.